 Key features include:

-Best for: Companies looking for a simple way to gauge and analyse customer satisfaction.
+Best for: Companies looking for a simple way to gauge and analyze customer satisfaction.
 Zonka’s multilingual surveys will particularly appeal to brands with a global reach.

 5. SurveySparrow: Best for refining the product experience